Chinese smartphone maker Xiaomi has announced that it has sold 200 million Redmi Note phones across the world.

-The company also announced China will finally get the Note 10 series on May 26, and the country might get a new device as well, according to an official poster on Weibo.
+The company also announced China would finally get the Note 10 series on May 26, and the country might get a new device as well, according to an official poster on Weibo.

 While it might look like the regular Redmi Note 10 5G, the dual-LED flash is positioned slightly higher, suggesting a different internal design and likely more changes.
-We’ll just have to wait until next week to hear more details, the report said.
+The report said we’ll just have to wait until next week to hear more details.

-While Redmi is preparing for the local launch of the Note 10, its CEO revealed another milestone — 45.2 million Note 9 phones were sold all over the globe, which is over 20 per cent of the total amount of 200 million sold since 2014.
+While Redmi is preparing for the local launch of Note 10, its CEO revealed another milestone — 45.2 million Note 9 phones were sold all over the globe, which is over 20 percent of the total amount of 200 million sold since 2014.

-In the first half of May, Redmi India has unveiled Redmi Note 10S along with its first-ever Redmi Watch in the Indian market.
+In the first half of May, Redmi India unveiled the Redmi Note 10S along with its first-ever Redmi Watch in the Indian market.